LapTQ/hello-cpp/summaries/behind-the-scene.md

         ```C++
         for (std::size_t index{ arr.size() - 1 }; index >= 0; --index) // index is unsigned
         ```
-    * Under the hood, `std::vector` holds its elements in a C-style array. 👍  C-style arrays allow indexing with both signed and unsigned types.
+    * Under the hood, `std::vector` holds its elements in a C-style array. 👍  C-style arrays allow indexing with both signed and unsigned types (see: *Pointer arithmetic*).
     * Accessing array elements:
         * ⚠️ using operator[] does no bounds checking.
         * 👍 using the `.at()` member function does runtime bounds checking, but slower than operator[].